nicolassutter/jobbies/packages/h3/README.md

 ## Database

 - We use a self hosted postgres instance on Railway
-- In development we actually use pglite which uses WASM to start a local postgres env
+- In development we use Docker to spin up a postgres db

 ## Netlify